fulcrumapp/geojson-dashboard/README.md

-# data-share-dashboard
+# geojson-dashboard
-A data dashboard template to demonstrate visualization options for displaying and analyzing data collected with Fulcrum.
+A data dashboard template to demonstrate visualization options for displaying and analyzing GeoJSON data.